mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

   - Modal includes "📋 Copy All Data" button to copy JSON to clipboard
   - Modal is responsive, scrollable, and can be closed via close button or clicking outside
 - **Table Styling Improvements:**
+  - Switched from custom `insights-table` to `bookings-table` class for consistency
-  - Created dedicated `insights-table` CSS class with proper overflow handling
+  - Added `insights-fixed-table` class with `table-layout: fixed !important`
+  - Cell width: 200px enforced with `!important` flags
-  - Cell max-width: 200px to prevent overflow
+  - Word-break: normal to prevent breaking in middle of words
-  - Word-break for long values to handle edge cases
-  - Responsive container with horizontal scroll if needed (min-width: 600px)
-  - Improved hover states and visual feedback
+  - Position: relative on cells to ensure truncation works properly
+  - Colgroup CSS rules to enforce column widths

-**Status:** Demo page UX significantly improved.
-Tables no longer overflow viewport, long values are truncated with clear indicators, and users can easily view and copy full data via modal.
+**Status:** Demo page UX significantly improved and fully operational.
+Layout optimized for better space usage, metadata tables filtered out, tables properly constrained with fixed layout, long values truncated correctly, and users can easily view and copy full data via modal.
 Ready for professional live demonstrations.

 ---